 Kefir is most often consumed as a cold beverage.
 Most people consume kefir because of its enjoyable flavor and texture, but some feel it aids in digestion and in calming an upset stomach.
-Kefir can also be mixed into smoothies, poured over cereal or granola or used in baked goods.
+Kefir can also be mixed into smoothies, poured over cereal or granola, or used in baking.

 Purchasing and Storing Kefir

 Kefir can be found in most health or natural food stores in the refrigerated dairy section.
 European markets may also carry kefir.
 If you want to make your own, kefir-making kits are available in specialty stores or online.
 These kits provide the kefir culture “grains” and instructions on how to safely ferment your milk.

 Because kefir is a fresh product with live cultures, it should be kept refrigerated.
 After opening kefir, it should be consumed within five to seven days.